Award Guidelines

 Introduction

-ResearchNB’s grant framework is based on 4 funding pillars: Talent, Infrastructure, Ideas and Strategic Research Investments.
 All funding programs follow funding policies and procedures to ensure compliance with our funding principles as stated below.

-Alignment: Prioritize fundamental, applied and clinical research that aligns with the priority sectors as defined by the Province of New Brunswick by investing in talent, infrastructure, ideas, and supporting strategic research investments.
+Alignment: Prioritize fundamental, applied, and clinical research that aligns with the priority sectors as defined by the Province of New Brunswick by investing in talent, infrastructure, ideas, and supporting strategic research investments.

 Evaluation and Accountability: Implement regular evaluations to revise and adjust the funding programs and allocations based on changing needs, technological advances, and lessons learned from funded projects.

-Engagement and Knowledge Sharing: Promote research capabilities within New Brunswick and mobilize research findings in priority sectors to ensure public access to knowledge and engagement with policy and decision makers.
+Engagement and Knowledge Sharing: Promote research capabilities within New Brunswick and mobilize research findings in priority sectors to ensure public access to knowledge and engagement with policy- and decision-makers.

-Collaboration: Encourage projects that bring together different fields to solve complex problems through a multidisciplinary approach and facilitate collaboration across institutions on a provincial, regional and national level.
+Collaboration: Encourage projects that bring together different fields to solve complex problems through a multidisciplinary approach and facilitate collaboration across institutions on a provincial, regional, and national level.

+The ResearchNB Award Guidelines cover all funding programs administered by ResearchNB.
 Wherever possible, ResearchNB abides by the rules and regulations of the Tri-Agencies of Canada, specifically the most current version of the Tri-Agency Financial Administration Guide.
-Our provincial focus, our research mandate and the nature of our funding sources necessitates some differences from the Tri-Agencies’, as outlined in this document.
+Our provincial focus, our research mandate, and the nature of our funding sources necessitates some differences from those of the Tri-Agencies, as outlined in this document.

-Note that the following sources take precedence over these Award Guidelines:
+Note: the following sources take precedence over these Award Guidelines:

-• Program and funding opportunity descriptions as published HERE;
+• Program and funding opportunity descriptions, as published here.

-In the event of any exceptions not covered within these Guidelines, ResearchNB retains the right to make all final decisions in the administration of its research funding programs.
+In the event of any exceptions not covered within these guidelines, ResearchNB retains the right to make all final decisions in the administration of its research funding programs.

 Eligibility

 ResearchNB allows applications from either a single principal investigator (PI), or from a joint team comprising the PI and one or more co-applicants.
+The co-applicant must be enrolled at one of ResearchNB’s eligible institutions (Appendix B: Eligible Research Institutions).
 The PI will be used as the point of communication with ResearchNB regarding administration of the grant.
-If the PI and the co-applicant(s) are not employed by the same institution, the funding will be disbursed to the PI’s institution.

 • Universities: A full-time tenured or tenure-track, faculty member.
 Faculty on non-permanent contracts are eligible if their contract lasts at least until the project end date.
-Adjunct professors are permitted only if their primary place of employment is in NB, and their term as adjunct must last until at least the project end date.
+Adjunct professors are permitted only if their primary place of employment is in New Brunswick, and their term as adjunct must last until at least the project end date.
 Adjunct professors outside of the university sector can apply for funding only for the direct support of students.

 • Colleges: A full-time individual in a role whose primary purpose is conducting research is eligible.
 Full-time teaching staff with either a permanent position or a contract position lasting until at least the research project end date are also eligible.
 The position must permit the individual to engage in research activities that are not under the direction of another individual.

-In all of the cases listed above, part-time employees are eligible to apply, but should demonstrate in their application that they have sufficient time and resources to carry out the proposed work either by a letter from the Dean or other administrator capable of making such decisions.
+In all of the cases listed above, part-time employees are eligible to apply but should demonstrate in their application that they have sufficient time and resources to carry out the proposed work either by a letter from the Dean or other administrator capable of making such decisions.

-ResearchNB is accountable to the Government of New Brunswick for ensuring that research funding invested by the province supports additional investments from other sources.
+ResearchNB is accountable to the Government of New Brunswick (GNB) for ensuring that research funding invested by the province supports additional investments from other sources.
 As a result, many of our funding programs have a leverage requirement.

 In determining whether an applicant has achieved the required leverage ratio, please use the following rules:

-Allowable Leverage:
+Acceptable Leverage:

-Provincial Funding
+Provincial Funding Leverage

-Federal Funding
+Federal Funding Leverage

-Cash and in-kind contributions from private sector partners can be leveraged.
 If cash is leveraged, the full amount of what is leveraged must have been paid directly to the institution to support the project described in the ResearchNB application.
-If the cash has not yet been transferred from industry or academic institutional partners to the institution, a letter of support from the industry partner describing their intention to do so should be included.
-No letter of support is needed for cash paid by the industry to 3rd parties which already unlocked other funding sources, e.g. an industry partner cash contribution to a Mitacs grant.
+If the cash has not yet been transferred from partner or funder to the institution, a letter of support from the partner or funder describing their intention to do so should be included.
+No letter of support is needed for cash paid by the industry to third parties which already unlocked other funding sources (e.g., an industry partner’s cash contribution to a Mitacs grant).
 Industry partner cash contributions leveraged in another ResearchNB grant (or legacy organization grant) cannot be leveraged again.

 In-kind Contributions